thexujie/llvm-project/libcxx/docs/UsingLibcxx.rst

 address space can be emulated if your system supports unified shared memory.
 However, many discrete GPU systems do not, and in those cases it is important to pass device function pointers to the parallel algorithms.
-Below is an example of how the OpenMP ``declare target`` directive can be used to mark that a function should be compiled for both host and device.
-The device address of a function pointer can be obtained with ``target map(from:<list of identifiers>)``.
+Below is an example of how the OpenMP ``declare target`` directive with the ``indirect`` clause can be used to mark that a function should be compiled for both host and device.

 .. code-block:: cpp

+  // This function computes the squared difference of two floating points float squared(float a, float b) { return a * a - 2.0f * a * b + b * b; };

   // Declare that the function must be compiled for both host and device
-  #pragma omp declare target
-  // This function computes the squared difference of two floating points float squared(float a, float b) { return a * a - 2.0f * a * b + b * b; };
-  #pragma omp end declare target
+  #pragma omp declare target indirect to(squared)

   int main() {
     std::vector<float> a(100, 1.0);
     std::vector<float> b(100, 1.25);

-    // Get the device pointer for squared float (*dev_squared)(float, float);
-  #pragma omp target map(from : dev_squared)
-    dev_squared = &squared;

-    // Pass the device function pointer to the parallel algorithm float sum =
+    // Pass the host function pointer to the parallel algorithm and let OpenMP
+    // translate it to the device function pointer internally float sum =
         std::transform_reduce(std::execution::par_unseq, a.begin(), a.end(),
-                              b.begin(), 0.0f, std::plus{}, dev_squared);
+                              b.begin(), 0.0f, std::plus{}, squared);

     // Validate that the result is approximately 6.25 assert(std::abs(sum - 6.25f) < 1e-10);